mrmagicbg/ojs-bg-edu/README.md

 # ojs-bg-edu

-Deployment playbook and localization resources for installing and operating the latest Open Journal Systems (OJS) with English and Bulgarian language support in academic / on‑prem environments.
+Deployment playbook and localization resources for installing and operating Open Journal Systems (OJS) 3.5.0 with English and Bulgarian language support in academic / on‑prem environments.

 ## Highlights
 - Ubuntu Server LTS focused walkthrough (with RHEL/Debian notes)